Course Title: Cognitive Psychology

 - PLO 5: Maintains tolerance and respect for individuals and groups from diverse backgrounds, holding diverse values, adhering to professional expectations and demonstrating ethical behaviour.

-- Discuss the importance of cognitive psychology within the broader context of scientific psychology and other associated areas of study.
+- Discuss the importance of cognitive psychology within the broader context of scientific psychology, associated/other scientific domains and mental health.

-- Review the key theories and research underlying the basic content areas of cognitive psychology.
+- Interpret and review the key theories and research underlying fundamental, functional and applied areas of cognitive psychology.

 Overview of Learning Activities